edenartlab/docs/docs/guides/concepts.md

 <Figure src="https://storage.googleapis.com/public-assets-xander/A_workbox/eden_docs/xander_training_images.jpg" caption="Face training images of Xander" />

 After training a concept on these images (which we will name "Xander"), we can generate creations with it by selecting the concept in the creation interface.
-To refer to the concept in your prompt, you can include the concept name or `<concept>` in your prompt, this process is not case sensitive.
+To refer to the concept in your prompt, you can include the concept name or `<concept>` in your prompt, this process is not case-sensitive.
 For example, any of the below will work:

 - Xander as a character in a noir graphic novel
 - a xander action figure
 - <concept\> as a knight in shining armour
 - <Xander\> as the Mona Lisa

-:::tip
-Note that the concept reference is not case-sensitive, and that Xander, xander, `<Xander>`, or `<concept>` are all interchangeable ways of referencing the concept.
-:::tip

 <Figure src="https://storage.googleapis.com/public-assets-xander/A_workbox/eden_docs/xander_generated_images.jpg" caption="Generated images with the Xander concept." />